Italian watchdog fines Facebook 7 mln euros over improper data use

-ROME, Feb 17 (Reuters) - Italy's competition watchdog said on Wednesday it had fined Facebook FB.O 7 million euros ($8.5 million) for not complying with a request by the regulator to correct improper commercial practices in the group's treatment of user data.
+ROME, Feb 17 (Reuters) - Italy's competition watchdog has fined Facebook FB.O 7 million euros ($8.5 million) for not complying with a request to correct improper commercial practices in its treatment of user data, the regulator said on Wednesday.

 In November 2018, the antitrust body ruled that Facebook had not informed users properly about its collection and use of data.